 In 2008, Sircely recorded with Lee Stripling, Paul Anastasio and Rich Levine for Swing Cat Records in a session that featured Lee’s approach to the music of his father, Charlie Stripling, Alabama’s most legendary old-time fiddler.
 Sircely also performed in various formats in groups led by rising star David Jacobs-Strain.

-Matt Sircely is also the board president of the Andy Mackie Music Foundation and participates with Songwriting Works on the Olympic Peninsula.
+Matt Sircely is also the board president of the Andy Mackie Music Foundation.

 Besides his solo work and performances with Hot Club Sandwich, Matt Sircely has gigged with: